-Some research has addressed the topic of withdrawal caused by group-level variables.
+There are some research examples that address the topic of withdrawal caused by grouplevel variables.
 Mathieu and Kohler (1990), for example, found that the frequency of absenteeism among work group members was related to individual employee absenteeism.
-And Eder and Eisenberger (2008) demonstrated that the average tardiness of work group members is related to individual tardiness.
-They also showed, in a second study, that withdrawal behaviors carried out at the group level, such as taking undeserved work breaks or engaging in idle conversation, influence the probability that individuals do the same.
-Thus, the idea that withdrawal behaviors of group members can influence an individual's likelihood of engaging in those behaviors clearly has some precedent.
-Importantly, we do not presume here that either job satisfaction or organizational commitment plays a key role in the process.
-The turnover contagion model highlights the role that simply observing others plays and suggests that a key determinant of whether quitting is a viable option at any given point in time is whether coworkers are leaving.
+And Eder and Eisenberger (2008) demonstrate that the average tardiness of work group members is related to individual tardiness.
+They also show in a second study that withdrawal behaviors such as taking undeserved work breaks or engaging in idle conversation at the group level influences the probability that individuals do the same.
+Thus, there is clearly some precedent for the idea that withdrawal behaviors of group members can influence an individual's likelihood of engaging in those behaviors.
+Importantly, there is no presumption that either job satisfaction or organizational commitment plays a key role in the process.
+The turnover contagion model highlights the role that simply observing others plays in the process and suggests that a key determinant of whether quitting is a viable option at any given point in time is whether coworkers are leaving.